-Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable London Interbank Offered Rate, or LIBOR or "L," the Euro Interbank Offered Rate, or EURIBOR or "E,", or Secured Overnight Financing Rate, or "SOFR", or Prime rate, or "P".
-The spread may change based on the type of rate used.
+(1)Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L" or Prime rate, or "P." The spread may change based on the type of rate used.
 The terms in the Schedule of Investments disclose the actual interest rate in effect as of the reporting period.
-LIBOR loans are typically indexed to a 30-day, 90-day or 180-day LIBOR rate (1M L, 3M L, or 6M L, respectively), and EURIBOR loans are typically indexed to a 90-day EURIBOR rate (3M E), SOFR loans are typically indexed to a 30-day, 90-day or 180-day SOFR rates (1M L, 3M L, or 6M L, respectively) at the borrower's option.
-All securities are subject to a LIBOR, SOFR or Prime rate floor where a spread is provided, unless noted.
+LIBOR loans are typically indexed to a 30-day, 60-day, 90-day or 180-day LIBOR rate (1M L, 2M L, 3M L, or 6M L, respectively), at the borrower's option.
+All securities are subject to a LIBOR or Prime rate floor where a spread is provided, unless noted.
 The spread provided includes PIK interest and other fee rates, if any.
-(1)

-(2) Valued based on our accounting policy (See Note 2).
+(2)Valued based on our accounting policy (See Note 2).
 The value of all securities was determined using significant unobservable inputs (See Note 5).

-The provisions of the 1940 Act classify investments based on the level of control that we maintain in a particular portfolio company.
+(3)The provisions of the 1940 Act classify investments based on the level of control that we maintain in a particular portfolio company.
 As defined in the 1940 Act, a company is generally presumed to be "non-controlled" when we own 25% or less of the portfolio company's voting securities and "controlled" when we own more than 25% of the portfolio company's voting securities.
-(3)

-The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company.
-As defined in the 1940 Act, a company is generally deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities and "affiliated" when we own 5% or more of a portfolio company's voting securities.
-(4)
+(4)The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company.
+As defined in the 1940 Act, a company is generally deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities.

-(5) Non-U.S. company or principal place of business outside the United States.
+(5)Non-U.S. company or principal place of business outside the United States.

-(6) Non-income producing securities
+(6)Non-income producing securities.

-The securities, or a portion thereof, are not 1) pledged as collateral under the Credit Facility and held through Funding I; or 2) securing the 2031 Asset-Backed Debt (See Note 11) and held through PennantPark CLO I, Ltd. (7)
+(7) The securities, or a portion thereof, are not 1) pledged as collateral under the Credit Facility and held through Funding I; or 2) securing the 2031 Asset-Backed Debt (See Note 11) and held through PennantPark CLO I, Ltd.

-Investment is held through our Taxable Subsidiary (See Note 1).
-(8)
+(8)Investment is held through our Taxable Subsidiary (See Note 1).

-(9) Represents the purchase of a security with delayed settlement or a revolving line of credit that is currently an unfunded investment.
+(9)Represents the purchase of a security with delayed settlement or a revolving line of credit that is currently an unfunded investment.
 This security does not earn a basis point spread above an index while it is unfunded.

-The investment is treated as a non-qualifying asset under Section 55(a) of the 1940 Act.
+(10)The investment is treated as a non-qualifying asset under Section 55(a) of the 1940 Act.
 Under the 1940 Act, we may not acquire any non-qualifying asset unless, at the time the acquisition is made, qualifying assets represent at least 70% of our total assets.
 As of September 30, 2022, qualifying assets represent 81% of our total assets and non-qualifying assets represent 19% of our total assets.
-(10)

-(11) Par amount is denominated in Canadian Dollars (C\$) as denoted.
+(11)Par amount is denominated in Australian Dollars (AUD) as denoted.